Vipassana Meditation

 Vipassana is one of India’s most ancient meditation techniques.
 Long lost to humanity, it was rediscovered by Gautama the Buddha more than 2500 years ago.
-The word Vipassana means seeing things as they really are.
-It is the process of self purification by self observation.
+The word Vipassana means “seeing things as they really are.”
+It is the process of self-purification through self-observation.
 One begins by observing the natural breath to concentrate the mind.
-With a sharpened awareness one proceeds to observe the changing nature of body and mind and experiences the universal truths of impermanence, suffering and egolessness.
-This truth realization by direct experience is the process of purification.
-The entire path (Dhamma) is a universal remedy for universal problems and has nothing to do with any organized religion or sectarianism.
-For this reason, it can be freely practiced by everyone, at any time, in any place, without conflict due to race, community or religion, and will prove equally beneficial to one and all.
+With sharpened awareness, one proceeds to observe the changing nature of the body and mind and experiences the universal truths of impermanence, suffering, and agelessness.
+This realization of truth through direct experience is the process of purification.
+The entire path (Dhrama) is a universal remedy for universal problems and has nothing to do with any organized religion or sectarianism.
+For this reason, it can be freely practiced by everyone, at any time, in any place, without conflict due to race, community, or religion, and will prove equally beneficial to one and all

 What Vipassana is: